 No one took me up on it - until flight #2293.

-The Denver crew was on duty that day and happened to be music appreciators who thought it would be a nice treat for their passengers to have live tunes.
-At this point, they hadn't even heard me sing and didn't know whether I could carry a tune in a bucket or play a lick of guitar.
-Still they gave me the microphone as we were flying over Kansas 37,000 feet up.
+The Denver crew was on duty and happened to be music appreciators who thought it would be a nice treat for their passengers to have live tunes.
+They hadn't even heard me sing and didn't know whether I could carry a tune in a bucket or play a lick of guitar.
+Still they gave me the microphone as we were flying over Kansas.

-The video did not go viral.
-It did, however, serve a purpose intended for it.
-The melodies sung boldly to a cabin of strangers moved hearts and bolstered the faith and courage of many who heard and shared it.
+The video didn't go viral.
+However, it served the purpose intended for it.
+Melodies sung boldly to a cabin of strangers moved hearts and bolstered the faith and courage of many who heard and shared it.

-Funny thing - the woman I sat next to on my return flight four days later had also been on flight #2293.
-She was interested in hearing more about being bold for Jesus in her marriage to an unbeliever, desiring to raise her two boys in faith.
-We filled most of that three hour trip home with spiritual conversation.
+Four days later on my return flight, the woman I sat next to had also been on flight #2293 and heard me sing!
+She was interested in hearing more about being bold for Jesus in her marriage to an unbeliever, and raising her two boys in faith.
+We filled most of the three hour trip home with spiritual conversation.

 The Apostle Paul says in I Peter 3:15 "always be prepared to give an answer for the reason for the hope that you have."
 I'm staying prepared, and I'll be continually vocal, ready to speak and sing for His praise through every open door.
 Bring it on!

 **Published in the Relevant Christian Magazine - July 31, 2016